chiscookeke11/Blockathon-Audita-Chain/README.md

 **Q3**: Can anyone become an auditor?

-- **A**: Auditors are pre-approved by a governance committee or follow national standards.
+- **A**: Any experienced blockchain developer can become an Auditor.